Quantum States Imaging of Magnetic Field Contours based on Autler-Townes Effect in Yb Atoms

-To understand the physics of the Yb dark stripes, we developed a numerical model of the 4-level, closed \state{1}{S}{0}-\state{3}{P}{1} transition driven by multiple strong optical fields.
+To understand the physics of the dark stripes, we developed a numerical model of the 4-level, closed \state{1}{S}{0}-\state{3}{P}{1} transition driven by multiple strong optical fields.
 This model allows direct computation of magnetic field tomography from images collected in experiments as well as generation of fluorescence images given B-field input.
 The results and analysis are broadly applicable to other atoms with similar structures (e.g. Ca, Sr, Mg).
 The simple experimental setup in Fig.\ref{fig:setup} uses a 556 nm light sheet (3 mm $\times$ 30 mm) with multiple coherent sidebands intersecting a Yb thermal atomic beam.
 The fluorescence, captured by a camera, is sensitive to the magnetic field's projection relative to the laser polarization, which is linearly polarized at a rotatable angle $\theta$ to the $z$-axis.
 Large anti-Helmholtz coils along $z$ create a magnetic field gradient, primarily $dB_z/dz$.
 The inset image was taken with 2 MHz modulation and $y-$polarized light ($\theta = \pi/2$).

 Yb is well-suited for imaging spatially and temporally varying magnetic fields due to compelling characteristics of the \state{1}{S}{0}-\state{3}{P}{1} transition.
 With an intermediate transition lifetime (875 ns), the linewidth (182 kHz) is narrow enough to provide good magnetic field sensitivity ($\approx$1 nT for a 3 ms image).
-The low saturation intensity ($I_{sat}=136$ \muWcm) allows mW laser powers to generate strong-field AT splitting and high dark-line contrast.
-The short lifetime also ensures good spatial resolution (around 0.1 mm longitudinally) and short response times ($\sim\mu$s), enabling recording of fast magnetic field dynamics.
+The low $I_{sat}$ allows mW laser powers to generate strong-field AT splitting and high dark-line contrast.
+The short lifetime also ensures good spatial resolution (around 0.1 mm longitudinally) and enables recording of fast ($\sim\mu$s) magnetic field dynamics.
 The 556 nm green wavelength is ideal for imaging (see SM~\cite{supplement} for example videos).
-These features distinguish this Yb magnetometer from others, offering new, complementary applications.
+These features distinguish this Yb magnetometer from others, offering new and complementary applications.
 This system achieves rapid, spatially-resolved B-field tomography over a wide range of fields, from $\mu$T to many Ts.
 We show later that the magnetic field at each dark stripe can be computed accurately and directly using known g-factors and laser sideband characteristics.

 Beyond scalar measurements, our Yb magnetometer can measure the B-field vector orientation because both the AT splitting and the spatial Hanle effect are sensitive to the laser polarization \textbf{E}.
 The observed fluorescence is highly dependent on the relative orientation of \textbf{E}, the local magnetic field vector \textbf{B}, and the observation direction.
 Some EIT~\cite{cox_measurements_2011, mckelvy2023application} and CPT~\cite{pradhan_polarization_2012} vector magnetometers also have this capability.
 As shown later, in some cases, even a single laser beam with a fixed polarization can determine all three components of \textbf{B} from a fluorescence image using forward simulations and parameter space searches based on our model.